-Early returns suggest that Caruolo’s strategy worked – he’s a member of both the Law Review and the Honors Program, is graduating in the top 10 of his class, and has a job lined up with the venerable Boston law firm of Riemer & Braunstein LLP, where he’ll likely be working in the Banking & Finance Practice Group.
+Early returns suggest that Caruolo’s strategy worked – he was a member of both the Law Review and the Honors Program, graduated among the top 10 in his class, and is working in the Boston law firm of Morrison Foerster, where he is an associate in the Finance & Projects Practice Group.

 “I always wanted to do transactional work; that’s my thing,” he says.
 “So I kind of knew my path.
 Or maybe I had my blinders on.
 I knew that RWU Law was big on experiential learning, but I never really understood how important it is.”